March 2023 - Bylaw and policy reviews

 Below are the bylaws and policies which are currently scheduled for review.
 We have provided a brief description of each topic and a link to the current bylaw or policy.

-We will be collecting thoughts and opinions up until 28 February and publish a summary on this page after review.
+We have been collecting thoughts and opinions up until 10 March and wiil be publishing a summary on this page after review.
 So please keep checking this page for future developments.

-If you want to be kept in the loop on future updates around these topics please let us know at the bottom of this page and provide contact details with your feedback.
+If you want to be kept in the loop on future updates around these topics please let us know and become part of our people's panel.

 The Roading Bylaw controls activities that are a nuisance to the general public in use of or within the roading environment.
 The Roading Policy gives effect to the bylaw and more broadly commits us to provide a quality roading network and infrastructure to serve Southland communities in a responsive and affordable manner.